Insality/defold-tweener/README.md

   - `dt` (optional): The time interval for updating the tween, in seconds.

 - **Return Value:**
   - `tween`: A tween object.
-You can use it to cancel the tween, check if it exists, or pause it.
+You can use it to cancel the tween, check if it still running, or pause it.

 - **Usage Example:**